Zinc candidate privacy notice

 In the case of transfers of your personal data outside of the EEA or UK where the transfers are not to countries that provide an adequate level of protection, we will put in place appropriate safeguards to cover transfers of your personal data which may include, for example, incorporating the International Data Transfer Agreement and Addendum into our data processing agreements.

-Where the Zinc Service is a controller in respect of personal data, and the service includes such personal data being transferred to an Employer for that Employer to use for its own purposes, upon receiving such personal data, the Employer will be an independent data controller and such transfer constitutes a controller to controller transfer of personal data (and therefore the Employer may itself determine the means and purposes of processing such personal data).
+Where Zinc is a data controller in respect of personal data, and the service includes such personal data being transferred to an Employer for that Employer to use for its own purposes, upon receiving such personal data, the Employer will be an independent data controller and such transfer constitutes a controller to controller transfer of personal data (and therefore the Employer may itself determine the means and purposes of processing such personal data).
 Employers who receive personal data in this manner may only process such personal data fairly and lawfully based on legitimate grounds under applicable data protection legislation.

 5. Cookies